What Is Supply Chain Vulnerability? How to Identify and Assess Risks

 Supply chain vulnerability refers to the weaknesses within your network of suppliers, processes, and infrastructure that can be exploited, hampering operations and hindering your ability to deliver goods or services effectively.
 McKinsey reports that such global supply chain disruptions cost businesses up to 45% of one year's profits over a decade.

-You can categorise supply chain vulnerabilities into these two main groups:
+You can categorise supply chain vulnerabilities into two main groups: internal and external.
+Understanding this distinction helps organisations develop more targeted and effective risk management strategies.

-Internal vulnerabilities originate from within your organisation's supply chain.
+Internal vulnerabilities originate from within your organisation's supply chain and are generally more controllable.

 External supply chain vulnerabilities are threats that originate outside your organisation's direct control but still impact your operations.
 These external factors often require collaboration with external partners to mitigate.